Northumbrian Universities Air Squadron: Bursaries

 Bursaries are available for most branches and can be applied for before joining (conferring automatic UAS membership) or after joining a UAS.

 The current system gives a successful candidate £6,000 over the course of their degree, more for certain branches such as Engineering or Medical.

 The application process consists of an interview at a career office, for UAS members and non-members respectively.
 If successful an invitation for selection at the OASC may follow.

 Successful applicants will be expected to be an example on their squadron and must join the RAF on completion of their degrees, or return all bursary monies.

 Structure

 The Commanding Officer (OC NUAS) has overall responsibility, supported by the Adjutant who oversees administrative tasks and is supported by office staff at the squadron's town headquarters.

 The student body has a Senior Student, usually an Acting Pilot Officer (APO) who essentially heads the student body, and aside from the extra commitment organising activities, he or she acts as a liaison to the permanent staff.

 The Senior Student is supported by three Flight Commanders, again APOs, who oversee the three student flights and participate in the running of the squadron.

 They are assisted by an executive committee which is chosen from the student body each year.

+Incidents

+On Friday 1 April 1955 at 11.20am, five (mostly-female) Durham and Newcastle University students, with an instructor, were killed on Witch Crags north of Otterburn when an aircraft 'WP780' crashed into a crowd of people.
+Eight were injured.
+The five students were killed instantly, and a sixth person, an army instructor, 26-year-old Sergeant Ewart Anthony Austin from Bideford Road in Cullercoats, died later in Hexham General Hospital.

+The UAS camp was at RAF Usworth from 18 March 1955.
+The aircraft left RAF Usworth at 10.30am, piloted by Flt Lt Richard Vere Potts AFC, with passenger Ian Michael Hanson of Corbridge.
+Richard Potts, from Glaisdale Drive in Whitburn, Tyne and Wear, was a wartime fighter pilot, and served with 229 Squadron in Malta.
+The aircraft conducted an exercise near Linshiels Lake, and Alwinton.
+The aircraft banked at low level, and a wing hit the ground, the wing broke off, and the aircraft cartwheeled down a hill.
+The injured were taken to Hexham General Hospital.
+In July 1955 at RAF Usworth, 34 year old Richard Potts was court-martialled, and severely reprimanded.